 Activities: Bird watching from the canopy tower and at the parrot clay lick, boat trips on the lake, kayaking and mountain biking.
 Night walks are offered to view nocturnal animals and birds.
 You can follow an ethnobotanical trail to learn about the medicinal uses of selected plants, visit a local Ese-Eja community and a working farm.
 Guided activities are usually in groups of about 10 people.
 At the lodge you can enjoy a massage at the wellness centre, take a walk to the river or relax in a hammock.

 Facilities: The lodge provides breakfast, lunch and dinner.
 Meals combine Peruvian and international dishes.
 There is a bar.
 You can socialise with fellow guests in the lounge.
 There is a relaxation area with hammocks.
 Unlimited tea, coffee and drinking water is available during the day.
 There is a 30-metre canopy tower with great views over the forest and Tambopata River just 20 minutes walk from the lodge.
 The lodge has a wellness centre offering massages and aromatherapy.
 The lodge has a generator to provide electricity with lighting available till 10pm, but it is very dark at night and you should bring a torch.
 Posada Amazonas is owned by the indigenous Ese-Eja community.

 Dining: Meals, served buffet style, are eaten at individual tables.

 Children: Children of all ages are welcome, but there will be age limits on certain activities.

 Health: This is a malarial area.

-Communication: There is internet access in public areas and in the superior rooms.
+Communication: There is limited Wi-Fi internet access in public areas and in comfort rooms and suites.

 Cusco, Machu Picchu, Sacred Valley, Titicaca, jungle, Colca Canyon, Chan Chan and Sipan ... this trip has it all.